Contour table data by direct triangulation

 If contours is a string with comma-separated values it is interpreted as those specific contours only.
 To indicate a single specific contour you must append a trailing comma to separate it from a contour interval.
 The -A option offers the same list choice so they may be used together to plot only specific annotated and non-annotated contours.

 If no argument is given in modern mode then we select the current CPT.

 Otherwise, contours is interpreted as a constant contour interval.

 If a file is given and -T is set, then only contours marked with upper case C or A will have tick-marks.
 In all cases the contour values have the same units as the file.
 Finally, if neither -C nor -A are set then we auto-compute suitable contour and annotation intervals from the data range, yielding approximately 10-20 contours.

-- Give name of file with network information.
+Give name of file with network information.
 Each record must contain triplets of node numbers for a triangle [Default computes these using Delaunay triangulation (see triangulate)].
 If the indexfile is binary and can be read the same way as the binary input table then you can append +b to spead up the reading [Default reads nodes as ASCII].

 - ddist[c|i|p] or Ddist[d|e|f|k|m|M|n|s]

 For lower case d, give distances between labels on the plot in your preferred measurement unit c (cm), i (inch), or p (points), while for upper case D, specify distances in map units and append the unit; choose among e (m), f (foot), k (km), M (mile), n (nautical mile) or u (US survey foot), and d (arc degree), m (arc minute), or s (arc second).
 [Default is 10c or 4i].
 As an option, you can append /fraction which is used to place the very first label for each contour when the cumulative along-contour distance equals fraction * dist [0.25].